E$^2$M: Double Bounded $\alpha$-Divergence Optimization for Tensor-based Discrete Density Estimation: Additional experimental results

 \section{Additional experimental results}

 In this section, we discuss additional experimental results that could not be included in the main text due to page limitations.
-We note that the existing EMCP~\cite{huang2017kullback, yeredor2019maximum} is equivalent to the proposed method for $k=\mathrm{CP}$ with $\alpha = 1.0$.
-In the following, we refer to the proposed methods with fixed $\alpha=1.0$ as \texttt{EM + included structures}, e.g., EMCPTTB defines the mixture of CP, TT, and a background term, optimizing the KL divergence.
+We note that the existing EMCP~\cite{huang2017kullback, yeredor2019maximum} is equivalent to the proposed method for $k=\mathrm{CP}$ with $\alpha = 1.0$ \CR{and $K=1$}.

-\paragraph{Performance on optimization} Figure~\ref{fig:full_loss} revisits Figure~\ref{fig:loss} with a stretched vertical axis to improve visibility.
-The proposed E$^2$M algorithm guarantees a monotonic decrease in the objective function, whereas existing gradient-based methods may suffer from oscillation or divergence.
-Despite requiring no hyperparameter tuning for optimization, our method achieves competitive convergence performance with modern gradient-based approaches with carefully tuned learning rates.
-Interestingly, we observe that convergence becomes slower when $\alpha$ is small.
+\paragraph{Performance on optimization} Figure~\ref{fig:exp_loss_long} revisits Figure~\ref{fig:loss}(\textbf{a}) by changing the value of the learning rate of the baseline methods and the $\alpha$.
+Despite requiring no hyperparameter tuning for optimization, our method achieves better convergence performance than modern gradient-based approaches with carefully tuned learning rates.
+These results demonstrate that the proposed E$^2$M algorithm guarantees a monotonic decrease in the objective function, whereas existing gradient-based methods may suffer from oscillation or divergence.
+In addition, we investigate the behavior of the objective function during the earlier iterations of optimization, as shown in Figure~\ref{fig:full_loss}.
+Interestingly, we observe that convergence is slower for smaller values of $\alpha$.
 To demonstrate the reproducibility of this phenomenon, Figure~\ref{fig:full_loss2} presents an additional comparison of optimization performance, including the Tucker structure in the model, showing that convergence is again relatively slower for smaller $\alpha$.
 We hypothesize that this slowdown is related to the increasing gap between $L_\alpha$ and $\oL_\alpha$ for larger values of $\alpha$.
 It has been reported that in gradient-based $\alpha$-divergence optimization, the convergence rate depends on the value of $\alpha$~\cite{bao2025any}.
 A theoretical investigation of the convergence rate within the proposed E$^2$M algorithm, particularly in relation to the value of $\alpha$, would be an interesting direction for future work.

 \paragraph{Mass covering property induced by the $\alpha$ parameter}